 Help Available in the United States

-The Citizens Emergency Center in the State Department's Bureau of Consular Affairs provides emergency services relating to the welfare of Americans arrested or detained abroad, searches for Americans missing overseas, transmission of emergency messages for Americans to their next of kin and transfer of private funds to US posts abroad for delivery to destitute Americans.
-Assistance at the Citizens Emergency Center is available Monday through Friday from 8:15 am to 10:00 pm at Call 1-888-407-4747 (from overseas: 202-501-4444).
+The Citizens Emergency Center in the State Department's Bureau of Consular Affairs provides emergency services relating to the welfare of Americans arrested or detained abroad, searches for Americans missing overseas, transmission of emergency messages for Americans to their next of kin and transfer of private funds to U.S. posts abroad for delivery to destitute Americans.
+Assistance at the Citizens Emergency Center is available Monday through Friday from 8:15 am to 10:00 pm by calling 1-888-407-4747 (from overseas: 202-501-4444).

 Don't run out and buy a huge backpack for CRC.
 If you have a good rolling suitcase, that may be as good as or better than a backpack.
-The vote is split among past CRC students.
+Opinion is split among past CRC students regarding backpacks vs. suitcases.
 Some people, who started out with backpacks, eventually sent them home and purchased rolling suitcases because they were easier to pack, unpack and handle at the airport.
 Others swear by their big backpacks.
 It seems to be a personal preference, but there is no need to spend a lot of money on new luggage for CRC.
-In addition, make sure that your luggage is in good shape and is sturdy enough to last throughout the entire year without ripping or breaking.
-In some locations it is difficult to find replacement luggage that is sturdy (i.e. the zippers usually break).
+In addition, make sure that your luggage is in good shape and is sturdy enough to last throughout the entire semester without ripping or breaking.
+In some locations it is difficult to find replacement luggage that is sturdy (i.e., the zippers usually break).

 How much to pack